 A successful event at this stage will be tailored to its audience and will facilitate further conversation.

 Lunch & Learn

-Consider hosting a Lunch and Learn with your prospects to address their pain points and discuss in-depth what solutions you can provide.
+Consider hosting a Lunch and Learn with your prospects to address their pain points and discuss solutions you can provide.